karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 The `FederatedHPAController` continuously watchs the events of HPA and Karmada relevant resources(`ClusterPropagationPolicy/PropagationPolicy` or `ClusterResourceBinding/ResourceBinding`) to learn
 * Which clusters the HPA resources should be propagated to
-* What weight the workload should be spreaded to clusters.
+* What weight the workload should be spread to clusters.
 The weight will be used to spread the `min/max` of HPA to clusters

 Then, `FederatedHPAController` create/update `Work` resources for HPA resource.
 Finally, the HPA resource will be spread to `clustera` and `clusterb`.
 The `min/max` of HPA resource in `clustera` and `clusterb` will be `1/8` and `1/2`.